 Three players – Nerijus Valskis, ATK’s Roy Krishna and former Kerala Blasters FC striker Bartholomew Ogbeche – scored 15 goals in the season.
 While in most leagues elsewhere, including the Premier League, the award would have been shared, the case is different in the ISL.

-According to ISL rules, if multiple players are tied on goals scored by the end of the season, the player with a higher assist count will win the Golden Boot.
+According to ISL rules until that season, if multiple players are tied on goals scored by the end of the season, the player with a higher assist count will win the Golden Boot.
 If they are equal in both goals and assists, the player having played lesser minutes claims the award.

 Both Nerijus Valskis and Roy Krishna were tied at 15 goals and six assists at the end of the season, but the Lithuanian walked away with the award having played 20 matches – one less than Krishna.
 Although Bartholomew Ogbeche scored 15 goals in just 18 games, he was knocked out of the race since he had just one assist.

 Incidentally, the Krishna-Valskis tussle was settled right on the last day of the season – the ISL 2019-20 final.
 Nerijus Valskis scored while Roy Krishna grabbed an assist, forcing the minutes-played differential to come into play.